 Do not make any changes to the award document!
 Doing so will make it null and void.

-To accept an OJP award, the signed award document and the special conditions should be submitted to the OCFO Control Desk using any of the following methods:
+To accept an OJP award, the signed award document and the special conditions should be submitted to the OCFO Control Desk via email to acceptance@usdoj.gov.